BivittatusDB/BivittatusDatabase/README.md

 Make sure you rename the `database.h` file in test to `database.c` before compiling.
 You can then open a pull request and if your edits are accepted, we will update the main repo accordingly.

 ## PYTHON IMPLEMENTATION
 This code, when compiled as shown above, is meant to be a C-library for Python.
 The actuall implementation will be kept in a class within the main repo as `BDB_io.py`.
-Right now, as we are working on other edits.

 The main reason for this edit is to minimize the requirements to only the bare encryption algorithms, which will be implemented using proper python libraries.